JX-Master/LunaSDK-Docs/docs/api/group___runtime_interface_1gaf6fa36ce4224a745157d50c5c618b32e.md

 ## Parameters
-### object
+* *in* **object**

     The pointer to the boxed object to query interface from.

 ## Return value
 Returns the specified interface pointer for the boxed object.
 Returns `nullptr` if the specified interface is not implemented by the specified boxed object.

+## Remark
+The template version of `query_interface` provides a more convenient way to fetch one interface pointer from one boxed object pointer like so: